sokaOrochi/Being_Android/materials/Note/Book_Note.md

 # Thinking in Java(4th edition)

-End @ The hidden implementation
+End @ Interchangeable objects with polymorphism

 ## 摘抄：